-Asbestos Council of Victoria/GARDS has been operating for 25 years (since 1991) to support asbestos sufferers in Gippsland and throughout Victoria.
+Asbestos Council of Victoria/GARDS has been operating since 1991 to support asbestos sufferers in Gippsland and throughout Victoria.
 We are a not for profit organisation, endorsed as a deductible gift recipient and have Charity Tax concession, and are the largest asbestos support and advocacy group in Victoria.

 - The ACV/GARDS organisation is operated by one paid worker and a band of dedicated volunteers

 - ACV/GARDS offers 24/7 telephone information and support services